 In December 2002, the Company acquired all of the outstanding capital stock of Diagon Genetics, Inc. (Diagon).
-The purchase price of approximately \$13.5 million consisted of 3,145,854 shares of common stock at a per share value of \$2.71 and \$5.0 million in cash.
+The purchase price of approximately \$13.5 million consisted of 1,143,946 shares of common stock at a per share value of \$7.455 and \$5.0 million in cash.
 Diagon was previously owned by the Company's Chief Executive Officer and scientific founder, both of whom are board members and significant shareholders of the Company.

 For accounting purposes, the transaction did not constitute a business combination because Diagon did not meet the definition of a business under EITF No. 98-3, Determining Whether a Nonmonetary Transaction Involves Receipt of Productive Assets or of a Business.
 At the time, Diagon's activities consisted of owning the rights to the development of certain intellectual property that might be used to develop therapeutic drug products.
 Commercialization of any product is not anticipated for several years.
 The Company allocated the purchase price to the fair value of the acquired assets and liabilities.
 As a result, the Company recorded in-process research and development of \$4.2 million, which was written off at the date of acquisition.
-The remaining value of approximately \$9.3 million was excluded from general and administrative expense and charged to operations as other compensation expense in the accompanying consolidated statement of operations.
+As noted above, Diagon was previously owned by the Company's Chief Executive Officer and its scientific founder, both members of the Company's board of directors, therefore the remaining excess purchase price of \$9.3 million was charged to operations as other compensation expense in the accompanying consolidated statement of operations.